A pop-up play café and free, online ‘cookalong’ are just some of the Herts activities for the ESRC Festival of Social Science 2024

 Another highlight, the Hertfordshire Full of Beans Cookalong, is a collaborative event between the University of Hertfordshire, Stevenage Football Club Foundation and The Let's Cook Project.
 Between 12.30-1.30pm on Thursday, 31st October, families are invited to join a free, livestreamed, one-hour cookalong with University of Hertfordshire Business School PhD researcher of food insecurity, director of The Let’s Cook Project and all-round cooking wizz, James Shepherd, to learn how to make some quick, tasty and affordable meals using beans.
 The first 25 families to sign up for the event will even be sent a free recipe box with all the main ingredients required for the cook up.

-On 6 November, at St Alban’s Museum, Dr Laura Abbott, an Associate Professor in Research at the University of Hertfordshire, will be leading a talk and exhibition on The Lost Mother’s Project.
-A groundbreaking research project highlighting the emotional and complex challenges faced by pregnant and postnatal women in prison, especially those separated from their newborns, the exhibition and talk will aim to foster a deeper understanding of these issues and advocate for more compassionate care and support.
+On 6 November, in the University's Law Court building, Dr Laura Abbott, an Associate Professor in Research at the University of Hertfordshire, will be leading a talk and exhibition on The Lost Mother’s Project.
+A groundbreaking research project highlighting the emotional and complex challenges faced by pregnant and postnatal women in prison, especially those separated from their newborns, the exhibition will feature a series of emotive illustrated posters, while the talk, supported by a lived experience member, will aim to foster a deeper understanding of these issues and advocate for more compassionate care and support.

 Dr Francesca Gagliardi, Reader in Institutional Economics and co-organiser of the University of Hertfordshire’s Festival of Social Science said: